rythos42/ArmadaData/readme.md

 4. In the Vassal module select screen, add the extension from {src}\out\artifacts\CreateVMDX\ArmadaData.vmdx

 ## TODO ##
+- determine first player by where the initiative token is

 - I recommend posting in TTS discord "worked with Valadian to make a plugin to upload to TTS Armada score cloud", "for when you have to play in Vassal but still want to get ranked credit for the game"
 - put out to public on Thursday or Friday
+- do another release
+  - Help link
+  - Auto-select objectives that are left in the play area
+  - auto-select objective played

 ## Future ##
 - Consider how to calculate fleet points for players